nathanielnrn/nathanielnrn.github.io/content/projects/auv/index.md

 +++
 title = "CUAUV"
-description = "CUAUV is an autonomous underwater vehicle team that anually builds an autonomous submarine to compete in the RoboSub competition." weight = 2
+description = "CUAUV is an autonomous underwater vehicle team that annually builds an autonomous submarine to compete in the RoboSub competition." weight = 2

 [extra]